gvwilson/fiction/voyage/index.md

 In that same year, Perguuran was faced with a difficult decision: who should captain of the *Sun's Vengeance*?
-His opponents accused him of wanting the command himself<span class="sidenote">One went so far as to claim that Perguuran had taken to consorting with prostitutes while wearing nothing but an admiral's collar and a nautical hat.
+His opponents accused him of wanting the command himself<span class="note">One went so far as to claim that Perguuran had taken to consorting with prostitutes while wearing nothing but an admiral's collar and a nautical hat.
 When word of the accusation reached Pohjoinen, D.'s Daanima is reported to have rolled his eyes and said, "*Im awa pha ta*," a Bantangui phrase